UBC-Stat-ML/conifer/README.md

 #### Sohrab

 - look at casting into charsequence similarly to protein from Crystal?
+[DONE]
-- adding validity check to cn pair input
+- adding validity check to cn pair input [DONE]

 #### Notes: